tianyizheng/Wallpaper/README.md

 # Wallpaper
 I've long wanted a lightweight tool to change my wallpaper automatically without taking up much space.
-This is a collection of python scripts that can be added to the crontab to accomplish that.
+This is a collection of python scripts that can be added to the crontab to download them locally or save them on your cloud drive.

 # Usage
 `sh wallpaper_scheduler add goes.py` or `sh wallpaper_scheduler add simpledesktop.py`